Duration and Limitations of Awards

 Aid is Awarded for One Year

 All forms of financial aid — scholarships, grants, jobs, and loans — are committed for the period of one academic year only and must be reapplied for annually.
-Exceptions are the Ithaca recognition awards and President’s, Dean’s, Martin Luther King Jr. (MLK), Ithaca Premier Talent, ALANA, Rod Serling, Carl Sgrecci, Lawrence C. Hill and Adrian M. Newens, Shirley Hockett, John B. Harcourt, Patrick Conway Scholarships, and Flora Brown and Leadership in Business Awards, which are based on merit or a combination of merit and talent and may require a one-time application or be awarded without application.
+Exceptions are the Ithaca College Scholarship recognition awards and Martin Luther King Jr. (MLK), which are based on merit or a combination of merit and talent and may require a one-time application or be awarded without application.
 The Ithaca Sibling and Ithaca Heritage Grants do not require an application.

 Aid Goes With You if You Transfer Within the College

-Ithaca College need-based scholarships and grants remain with the student regardless of transfer from school to school within the College, as long as he or she continues to demonstrate financial need, maintains full-time status, and meets the College’s standards for good standing and satisfactory progress for state and federal programs.
+Ithaca College need-based scholarships and grants remain with the student regardless of transfer from school to school within the College, as long as they continue to demonstrate financial need, maintains full-time status, and meets the College’s standards for good standing and satisfactory progress for state and federal programs.

 Aid is Renewed as Long as You’re Progressing

-All the awards listed above are renewed annually (provided reapplication, if required, occurs) until a student completes the bachelor’s degree program, as long as he or she maintains full-time status and a cumulative grade point average (CGPA) of 3.00 at the end of each spring semester and meets the College’s standards for good standing and satisfactory progress.
+All the awards listed above are renewed annually (provided reapplication, if required, occurs) until a student completes the bachelor’s degree program, as long as they maintain full-time status and meets the College’s standards for good standing and satisfactory progress.
 A student must enroll in at least 12 credits per semester to be considered to be making satisfactory academic progress for the purpose of the merit-based programs.
 The same rules apply to the MLK Scholarship, except that the CGPA requirement is a 3.30.
-For recipients of the Flora Brown Award who matriculated for the 2010-11 academic year and after, the CGPA requirement is 2.75.
-For the Leadership in Business Award, the CGPA requirement is 2.75.
 Please refer to specific awards for more information.
-The Ithaca Sibling and Heritage Grants do not have a CGPA requirement for renewal.
+The Ithaca Sibling Grant and the Ithaca Heritage Grant do not have a CGPA requirement for renewal.

 Aid Stops if You Withdraw From the College

-A student automatically forfeits financial aid when he or she withdraws, is suspended, or is dismissed from any program at Ithaca College.
+A student automatically forfeits financial aid when they withdraw, are suspended, or are dismissed from any program at Ithaca College.
 Ithaca awards are not renewed if a student withdraws from the College or returns to the College without an approved leave of absence.
-A student who does not enroll full-time or drops to part-time status loses his or her merit-based award for that semester.
-Students taking a leave of absence must contact the Office of Student Financial Services before leaving school.
+A student who does not enroll full-time or drops to part-time status loses their merit-based award for that semester.
 Students returning from a leave of absence must reapply for financial aid under the usual guidelines for each program.

 Special TAP Standards